DonHulieo/lua-style-guide/README.md

 ### Whitespace

-Whitespace is instrumental in making code readable, and should be used to separate elements.
+Whitespace is instrumental in making code readable and should be used to separate elements.
 > Following English grammar, `,`'s and all [operators](https://www.lua.org/manual/5.4/manual.html#3.4) (except `..`) should have a space after them at least.
 However, both parentheses and brackets should not have a space before or after them.

 <details>